 Sakima McClinton has always been a force of good in her community.
-A decorated war veteran, West Point grad and former congressional candidate, she represents the best the Poughkeepsie has to offer.
+A decorated war veteran, West Point grad, and former congressional candidate, she represents the best that Poughkeepsie has to offer.

-Gandhi said the best way to find yourself is to loose yourself in the service of others.
-I think it is important on all levels to help others, it gives people opportunities they might not have known existed.
-I have always had people help me along my journey and I feel it is important to pay that forward.
+Gandhi said the best way to find yourself is to lose yourself in the service of others.
+I think it is important on all levels to help others.
+It gives people opportunities they might not have known existed.
+I have always had people help me along my journey, and I feel it is important to pay that forward.

-How do you balance your time as a mother, wife, community activism and politics?
+How do you balance your time as a mother, wife, community activist, and politician?

-Work smarter not harder and lose the Mom guilt.
-There are sacrifices, I cannot say I sit down with my family at a dinner table every night and find out how their day went.
-However, I do ensure I touch base with each of my children and my husband on a daily basis to ensure I know what’s going on and how they are feeling as well as the areas where I can make their lives easier.
+Work smarter, not harder, and eliminate mom guilt.
+There are sacrifices.
+I cannot say I sit down with my family at a dinner table every night and find out how their day went.
+However, I do ensure I touch base with each of my children and my husband daily to ensure I know what’s going on and how they are feeling, as well as the areas where I can make their lives easier.

-Communication is key as well as prioritizing the most important parts for you and your family.
-I also am very blessed to work for very understanding employers so I can take off for school concerts, parent-teacher conferences or even a day at an amusement park with my family.
-Of course, the work must be made up but how much more productive I am when I know my job is also willing to look out for me and my family’s quality of life.
-Lastly, I would say when you want to be in the public eye like in politics or activism you have to ensure your whole family is on board before they find themselves in the spotlight of your community.
+Communication is key, as well as prioritizing the most important parts for you and your family.
+I am very fortunate to work for understanding employers, allowing me to take time off for school concerts, parent-teacher conferences, or even a day at an amusement park with my family.
+Of course, the work must be made up, but how much more productive am I when I know my employer is concerned about my and my family’s well-being?
+Finally, if you want to be in the public eye, such as in politics or activism, you must ensure that your entire family is on board before they become the center of attention in your community.

 Many feel that people in the Black community often vote against our collective interests.
 What are your thoughts?

-If I could scream this from the mountain tops I would!
-Just because you are an African American does not mean you have to automatically vote for whoever is on the Democrat line!
-Learn to vet candidates, take the time to see what they have done in their past, what they believe is important, what issues they are running on and most importantly WHAT ARE THEY WILLING TO DO TO HELP YOUR CURRENT SITUATION!
+If I could scream this from the mountaintops, I would!
+Just because you are an African American does not mean you have to automatically vote for whoever is on the Democratic line!
+Learn to vet candidates.
+Take the time to see what they have done in their past, what they believe is important, what issues they are running on, and most importantly, WHAT ARE THEY WILLING TO DO TO HELP YOUR CURRENT SITUATION!
 For example, will they fight to reduce student debt?
 Will they assist in getting more African American’s in their own house?
-Will they assist in ensuring we as a people get a seat at the proverbial table?
-Simply being a democrat does NOT ensure that.
+Will they assist in ensuring we, as a people, get a seat at the proverbial table?
+Simply being a Democrat does NOT ensure that.
 I don’t care what party you are, find out what is important to the candidate and make sure it is what is important to you.
-Running for political office is a process and especially on the local levels, it should be less about the party and more about what the person directly is doing to make the community better.
+Running for political office is a process, and especially on the local levels, it should be less about the party and more about what the person directly is doing to make the community better.

 You have quietly fought to better the lives of those around you on so many levels.
 How do you find the strength to keep going?

-It is funny every time I’m ready to throw in the towel, I think God sends me a sign not too.
-I remember when I was ready to leave West Point, I started telling myself I could go anywhere in the world for school, no need to be tortured here.
-I went home, I ran into a homeless guy on the street that told me he knew who I was because I was the first black woman in the state of New York to go to West Point and he was proud of me.
-He told me I would touch many lives and at the moment I felt the need to finish not just for me but for my community.
+It’s funny; every time I’m about to give up, I believe God gives me a sign not to.
+When I was ready to leave West Point, I told myself that I could go anywhere in the world for school; there was no need to be tortured here.
+I went home, and I ran into a homeless guy on the street who told me he knew who I was because I was the first Black woman in the state of New York to go to West Point, and he was proud of me.
+He told me I would touch many lives, and at the moment, I felt the need to finish not just for me but for my community.

-When I ran for the School Board in the city of Poughkeepsie, many people told me it was useless but I wanted to be the voice for all the children and their parents that may not know how to get want they need to be successful at school.
-I had been struggling to get my own child the services she needed and basically taking crash courses along the way of getting her set up.
-Once she was set up I knew I had to help others get on that path as well.
+When I ran for the School Board in the city of Poughkeepsie, many people told me it was useless, but I wanted to be the voice for all the children and their parents who may not know how to get what they need to be successful at school.
+I had been struggling to get my own child the services she needed, and basically taking crash courses along the way to get her set up.
+Once she was set up, I knew I had to help others get on that path as well.
 My strength comes from family and friends’ support.
 When I feel like the weight of the world is on my shoulders, my people are willing to give me a listening ear when I need to vent and not hold it against me.
 But, most importantly, my strength comes from God.

 What changes would you like to see over the next four years?

 Get rid of political parties in local government and save that for state government or higher.
-I know that won’t happen since they serve as feeder programs for higher government positions so then I would hope that people take more time to review who they are voting for and not let the media or a party pick for you.
+I know that won’t happen because they serve as feeder programs for higher-level government positions, so I’d like to see more people take the time to consider who they’re voting for rather than letting the media or a party do it for them.

 Is there any advice you would like to offer someone considering entering politics in this climate?